HimpeWillem/OpenTrafficCenter/README.md

 ![alt text](https://github.com/HimpeWillem/OpenTrafficCenter/blob/master/FIGURES/Animation.PNG)

-2)
-..a) An overview of detector locations in the network.
+2.a) An overview of detector locations in the network.
 Zoom into a specific zone, hit any key on the keyboard and click on a link to visualize the difference between the observations and simulation at a specific location.

 ![alt text](https://github.com/HimpeWillem/OpenTrafficCenter/blob/master/FIGURES/SelectLinkComp.PNG)

-..b) A new figure will be opened for each link that you click
+2.b) A new figure will be opened for each link that you click

 ![alt text](https://github.com/HimpeWillem/OpenTrafficCenter/blob/master/FIGURES/Comparison.PNG)